bekk/bekk-christmas/post/opensource/gitmoji-tips.md

   Version control software is an essential part of modern-day software developer practices, and Git is by far the most used system.
 However, the amount of commits, pull requests and activity in general may be huge, and reduce the value of the git history.
-The Open Source project Gitmoji is an standardized emoji guide for your commit messages.
-It lets you assign an emoji at the beginning of commits, and it even comes with an interactive client which lets you access the emojis in your command line.
-Though emojis is always fun, the question arises; is it just a gimmick or does it add any value?
+The Open Source project Gitmoji is a standardized emoji guide for your commit messages which enables you to assign an emoji at the beginning of commits.
+It even comes with an interactive client that lets you access the emojis through your command line.
+Although emojis are always fun, the question arises; is it just a gimmick or does it add any value?

-  Overview of emojis:
+  Overview of Gitmojis:
   [https://gitmoji.carloscuesta.me](https://gitmoji.carloscuesta.me/)
 links:
   - title: Gitmoji